Need a Personal Loan? Here Is How to Get One

 If you don’t meet the minimum requirements, you can still apply with a guarantor.
 This can be your family member, friend, or whoever who accepts to take up that responsibility.

 Review Rates and Fees

-Before applying for any loan, be sure to review the interest rates and fees.
-Keeping your repayments to a minimum will help you meet your obligations easily.
+Before applying for a personal loan, be sure to review the interest rates and fees.
+Keeping your repayments to a minimum will help you meet your obligations comfortably.

 Creditors usually charge an annual percentage rate (APR) for the loan.
 This can be anything from 6% to 36%, though you can get offers as low as 2 percent.
 Be sure to multiply the rate by the term of the loan to see the interest you will pay by the end of the loan’s life.

-Loans also have fees, and the fee depends on the amount you want.
+Loans also have fees, and they depend on the amount you want.
 Fees on loans $2,000 or less are capped at a maximum of 20 percent for establishment fee and 4 percent for account keeping fee.
 Your creditor should provide their specific fees.

 Loans that are $5000 or more must not have fees more than 48 percent.
 You should review these fees and pick a personal loan that’s most reasonable.

 Personal loans generally have lower interest rates than other types of credit, and the repayment periods tend to be longer.
 However, longer periods can mean more interest payments for you.
 Be sure to pick a term that allows you to make the minimum amount in the total interest payments.

 Before signing the contract, ensure all the details are accurate, particularly interest rates, charges, and fees.
 Check the term of the loan to ensure it’s the option you picked, and the amount you borrowed should also be clearly written.